ShainaHussain/Py_projects_internship/README.md

 This repository contains a collection of Python projects completed during an internship, focused on **data analysis, visualization, and practical Python applications**.
 Each project demonstrates hands-on problem-solving using real datasets and commonly used Python libraries.

-The purpose of this repository is to showcase **applied Python skills**, structured analysis, and real-world data handling.
+The purpose of this repository is to showcase **applied Python skills**,structured analysis, and real-world data handling.

 ---